BIGJRA/BIGJRA.github.io/reborn.md

 - Tell Shelly she was helpful (+1 Shelly)
 - Tell Shelly she was not helpful (-1 Shelly)

-Talk to Charlotte - CHOO CHOO!
+Talk to Charlotte.
+CHOO CHOO!

 ## Tanzan Cove